 - Will not cause dimensional changes in wood flooring

 All substrates must be clean, dry, structurally sound, properly cured and free of dirt, oil, paint, old adhesive, wax, sealers and curing agents.
 General scouring with 20 grit or #3 1/2 open-coat sandpaper will remove most compounds.
 All loose materials must be vacuumed from the surface after scouring.
 The subfloor must be flat to a tolerance of 3/16” in a 10’ radius.
 Hollow spots, popping spots and squeaks are related to unevenness in the subfloor.
 Grinding concrete floors is preferred over the use of filling compounds.
-If filling/flattening compounds are used, they must be portland based cementious materials and have a compressive strength equal to or greater than 3000 psi when cured.
-Use of adhesive over light weight concrete and all gypsum based materials requires the use of an approved concrete primer prior to application of adhesive.
-For further information contact Franklin Technical Service at 1-800-347-4583.
-To use adhesive over radiant heated flooring, the radiant flooring system must be designed for all R-values of floor coverings present at the installation site.
-The system must run for 2 weeks prior to adhesive installation.
-Turn radiant heat off upon arrival on day of adhesive installation.
-Install floor.
-The next day, turn radiant heat system up slowly and never allow subfloor surface to exceed 85°F. Remove all existing base, shoe molding and door thresholds prior to continuing the installation.
-All door casings must be undercut with either a jamb saw or a hand saw.
-Use a piece of the flooring as a guide to determine the thickness needed.
+If filling/flattening compounds are used, they must be Portland-based cementitious material and have a compressive strength equal to or greater than 3000 psi when cured.
+When using cementitious materials, they must be rated for the moisture content in the concrete slab.
+Always use the highest rated materials for moisture because the moisture levels will change.
+Consult the cementitious manufacturer’s application directions.
+Use of adhesive over light weight concrete and all gypsum-based materials requires the use of an approved concrete primer prior to application of adhesive.

 Re-sealing and Re-opening Partial Pail